fteem/old_blog/_posts/2016-01-30-postgresql-indexes-first-principles.md

 Nevertheless, indexes have different architectures/indexing methods.
 And the phonebook has a **clustered index**.
-Clustering means that the data is in a dicstinct order, resulting the row data to be stored in order.
+Clustering means that the data is in a distinct order, resulting in the row data being stored in order.
 If this confuses you, think again about the phonebook - the records in the book are ordered alphabetically.
 Regardless of how simple this might seem to you, it's a clustered index.
 The way the data is ordered (clusters) makes it really easy to search and find the needed phone number.
-So, a clustered index is an index which **phisically** orders the data (the actual bits on disk) in a certain way, and when new data arrives it is saved in the same order.
+So, a clustered index is an index which **physically** orders the data (the actual bits on disk) in a certain way, and when new data arrives it is saved in the same order.

 A caveat with the clustered indexes is that **only one** can be created on a